From the song, Tango:

 What happened to Ramon Novarro, you ask?

-In 1968 Ramon Navarro, hired two men—a 22 year old and a 17 year old—through a California prostitution agency to have sex with him.
+In 1968 Ramon Novarro hired two men—a 22-year-old and a 17-year-old—through a California prostitution agency to have sex with him.
 The two hired men were brothers, Paul and Tom Ferguson.

-They arrived, and after torturing him for hours, murdered Navarro in his home on October 22.
-They were seeking the location of the hidden stash of Novarro cash.
+They arrived with their own agenda.
+After torturing him for hours, the brothers murdered Novarro in his home on October 22.
+They were seeking the location of the legendary hidden stash of Novarro cash.
 There was none.

 According to Los Angeles Police reports, the brothers left the house with $20 taken from Ramon Navarro’s bathrobe pocket.